 Should I be tracking things during IF?

 In the initial stages of intermittent fasting and while you are tweaking and adjusting your windows, I recommend writing down as much as you can.
-An old journal or the notes section on your phone is perfect for keeping track of times, foods, etc. This way you have a source to reference for how your body is reacting to the fasting period, the eating window and the types of food you are eating.
+An old journal or the notes section on your phone is perfect for keeping track of times, foods, etc.

-Important Reminder: Remember that you aren’t trying to eat continuously during the eating window (wether it’s 12 hours, 8 hours, or even 4 hours).
-You are simply timing your meals so that you are eating them during a specific amount of time, but only when you are hungry.
+Important Reminder: Remember that you aren’t trying to snack continuously during the eating window (wether it’s 12 hours, 8 hours, or even 4 hours).
+You are simply timing your meals so that you are eating within a specific time slot.

 Fresh fruits and vegetables are ideal.
 Avoiding processed and prepackaged foods as much as possible.
 I also recommend reading nutrition labels.
 You’d be surprised how many so-called healthy snack bars and protein bars are actually terrible for you.
-(These bars deserve a post of their own regarding their true impact on health and nutrition so stay tuned for that).
+(These bars deserve a post on their own regarding their true impact on health and nutrition so stay tuned for that).

 What about night shifts?

-For example: I normally have lunch around 12:30 PM when I am working dayshift, so I try to have lunch around 12:30 AM (just after midnight) when I’m working night shift.
-By keeping my schedule roughly the same, it’s easier for me to stay on track and keep things organized.
+For example: I normally have my first meal around 12:30 PM when I am working dayshift, so I try to have my first meal around 12:30 AM (just after midnight) when I’m working night shift.

-My typical day I wake up around 4:45 AM and do a workout or light cardio and stretching.
-At 5:30 AM, I hop in the shower and start to get ready for my day at 5:30 AM.
+Before work: I usually wake up around 4:45 AM and do a workout or light cardio and stretching.
+At 5:30 AM, I hop in the shower and start getting ready.

-Depending on the OR schedule, I typically get a mid-morning break.
-I don’t break my fast’ or open the eating window during this time because I am never usually hungry at 9 am.
+At work: Depending on the OR schedule, I will typically get a mid-morning break.
+I don’t ‘break my fast’ or open the eating window during this time because I am rarely hungry at 9 am.
 I drink water or reheat any remaining keto coffee and just enjoy my break.

-A great tip: Invest in a small portable frother to stash in your lunch bag.
-Frothers are great for blending everything after reheating.
+A great tip: Invest in a small portable frother to stash in your lunch box or work bag.
+Frothers are great for blending everything , especially if you reheat keto coffee.
 It’s not the same as the blender at home but it does the trick.

 I wait until later in the afternoon, around 1 pm before I break my fast and open the eating window.
-If lunchtime comes early and I’m not hungry, I will drink more water or drink a mixture of apple cider vinegar and water.
-I try my best to wait until I truly feel hungry before I start eating.
+If lunchtime comes early and I’m not hungry, I will drink more water or drink water with a tablespoon of apple cider vinegar mixed in.

-This is a strategy that also works great if you have late-night plans or a late reservation and need to shift the eating window later in the day.
+This strategy also works great if you have evening plans or a late reservation and need to shift your eating window later in the day.

 The key here is to listen to how your body feels and whether you are truly hungry.
 It’s important to make sure that you are not just eating because you have a break or have downtime and are bored.

-There will always be snacks in the hospital or lingering in the break room, so being mindful about how you are feeling and your hunger levels can help you determine if you truly need a snack or if you are just tempted because ‘its there’.
-This step alone can go a long way to help you meet your nutrition goals.
+We always have snacks lingering in the break room, so being mindful about hunger levels can help determine if you truly need a snack or if you are just tempted because ‘its there’.
+This step alone can go a long way to help you meet your goals.

 What about dinner?

-I usually eat dinner around 7:30 or 8 pm and my eating window closes around 8:30 or 9 pm depending on when it opened.
+I typically eat dinner around 7:30 or 8 pm and my eating window closes around 8:30 or 9 pm.

 Should those who work long shifts bother with IF?

 We spend our days taking care of others and putting everyone else’s health first.
-This is a small way we can ensure we are taking care of ourselves and making our health a priority every day.
+This is one small way we can ensure we are taking care of ourselves and making our health a priority.

 It’s important to stay consistent on your days ‘off’ from fasting.
 You can cycle in and out of intermittent fasting but make sure you are eating mindfully on the days you are not adhering to an eating window.

-You don’t want to sabotage all the hard work you put in during your fasting days by eating junk food, processed carbs, or sugar on your ‘off days’.
+You don’t want to sabotage all the hard work from your ‘fasting days’ by eating junk food, processed carbs, or sugar on your ‘off days’.

-I hope this post helped answer some questions about how to get started with IF as a shift worker.
+I hope this post helped answer some questions about how to get started with IF when you work 12 hour shifts.

-Have you tried IF before?
-Do you juggle long shifts or work nights?
-What is your #1 tip for sticking with IF as a shift worker (or just sticking with IF in general)?
+Have you tried intermittent fasting?
+Do you juggle long shifts or a rotating schedule?
 Leave a comment below and let’s connect!